jeyeong/C-Projects/kilo/README.md

 # Kilo

 This is a Linux terminal-based text editor.
-To compile, simply run "make" in the terminal, followed by ./kilo.exe <text file>.
+To compile, simply run "make" in the terminal, followed by ./kilo.exe &lt;text file&gt;.

 This was built with reference to the following tutorial: https://viewsourcecode.org/snaptoken/kilo/index.html